-- ▶ The device discards unknown multicasts. - The device forwards unknown multicast data to every port.
+- ► The device discards unknown multicasts. - ▶ The device forwards unknown Multicasts to every port. - ► The device forwards unknown Multicasts only to ports that have previously received query messages (query ports).

-Note: The exchange settings for unknown Multicast addresses also apply to the reserved IP addresses from the Local Network Control Block (224.0.0.0.0.224.0.0.255).
+Note: The exchange settings for unknown Multicast addresses also apply to the reserved IP addresses from the "Local Network Control Block" (224.0.0.0.0.224.0.0.255).
 This behavior can affect higher-level routing protocols.